Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 and learning which certificate is provided.

-Finally, note that it is not a goal to prevent an attacker from learning whether a User Agent has previously contacted a host *at all* before.
-The protocol explicitly relies on the User Agent's stored state to send as little data over the wire as possible.
+Finally, note that it is not a goal to prevent an attacker from learning whether a client has previously contacted a host *at all* before.
+The protocol explicitly relies on the client's stored state to send as little data over the wire as possible.
 A passive observer of network traffic could trivially determine from the size of the encrypted portion of the handshake messages whether such state was present or not, and therefore whether the host had been contacted before.
-Similarly, it is not a goal to prevent a host from identifying the same User Agent over many connections.
+Similarly, it is not a goal to prevent a host from identifying the same client over many connections.

 ## Downgrade Prevention

 The stronger transparency and non-revocation guarantees this protocol provides would be irrelevant if a malicious actor could cause the TLS client to disable them at-will.
 An attacker may have, for example, a revoked certificate to which they know the private key.
-This would allow them to fully intercept a User Agent's connection to a host and attempt to impersonate the host.
-In a downgraded version of TLS, the User Agent may not enforce revocation at all and therefore the attacker's interception would succeed.
+This would allow them to fully intercept a client's connection to a host and attempt to impersonate the host.
+In a downgraded version of TLS, the client may not enforce revocation at all and therefore the attacker's interception would succeed.

 Site Operators that have deployed this protocol and wish to prevent capable TLS